KhairulMH/docker-x-fastapi/README.md

-# Docker-X-Fastapi
+# ML Prediction, Docker-X-Fastapi
 #### (incomplete)

 This repository contains a FastAPI application for predicting car insurance fraud, packaged in a Docker container.
+A continuation from previous project, Vehicle Insurance Fraud Claim Prediction (Beta).

 ## Automated Deployment with GitHub Actions